-Reinoud Van Mechelen graduated from his vocal studies at the Conservatoire Royal in Brussels in the class of Dina Grossberger in 2012.
+Reinoud Van Mechelen graduated from his vocal-studies at the Conservatoire Royal in Brussels in the class of Dina Grossberger in 2012.
 In 2017 he was awarded the prestigious Caecilia Prize as Young Musician of the Year from the union of the Belgian music-press.
-An acknowledgement from "home" for the artist who managed to establish himself at numerous international stages within his early years of career.
+An acknowledgement from "home" for the artist who managed to establish himself meanwhile at numerous international stages.

-Many renowned Baroque ensembles such as Collegium Vocale, Collegium Vocale Gent, Le Concert Spirituel, Le Concert d'Astrée, Les Talens Lyriques, Pygmalion, Le Poème Harmonique, B’Rock, Ricercar Consort, Scherzi Musicali, Hespèrion XXI ensured his cooperation.
+Many renowned Baroque-ensembles ensured his cooperation then, among others the Collegium Vocale Gent, Le Concert Spirituel, Le Concert d'Astrée, Les Talens Lyriques, Pygmalion, Le Poème Harmonique, B’Rock, Ricercar Consort, Scherzi Musicali and Hespèrion XXI.

-His plans for 2021/22 include Hippolyte et Aricie (Hippolyte) at the Staatsoper Berlin, Cosi fan tutte (Ferrando) at the Vlaams Opera, Mondonville's Titon et l'Aurore (Titon) at the Opéra royal de Versailles and his debut at the Opéra de Paris (Mercure in Platée).
-In concert, he will be performing the Evangelist in St Matthew Passion on tour throughout Europe with Collegium Vocale and Philippe Herreweghe and Rameau's Zoroastre (title role) with the Centre de Musique Baroque de Versailles (concerts and CD-recording).
+In saeson 2021/22 Reinoud Van Mechelen joined the revival of Hippolyte et Aricie (Hippolyte) at the Berlin Staatsoper, performed Così fan tutte (Ferrando) at the Vlaamse Opera, Titon et l'Aurore by Mondonville (Titon) at the Opéra royal de Versailles and made his debut at the Paris Opera (Mercure in Platée).
+Among numerous concert appearances he sang the Evangelist in J.S.
+Bach’s Matthäus-Passion with the Collegium Vocale and Philippe Herreweghe on tour through Europe.

 © Any modification or abbreviation of this biography needs to be submitted to our approval.
 Many thanks for your kind understanding.